kellyelton/docs.exceptionless.com/contents/upgrading.md

 {% endhighlight %}

 ### Xml configuration changes
-**These changes will be automatically upgraded by our NuGet installer**
+**These changes will be automatically upgraded by our NuGet installer.**

 1. `queuePath` has been renamed to `storagePath`
 2. `extendedData` has been renamed to `data`.